Open-Attestation/documentation-website/docs/verify-section/issuance-identity.md

 OpenAttestation uses records in the TXT format which store textual data.
 The textual data indicate the document stores that the domain administrators trust.

-To use the DNS system as an identity registry, the domain name owner must claim the ownership of an OpenAttestation Document Store smart contract on the Ethereum Blockchain.
+To use the DNS system as an identity registry, the domain name owner must claim the ownership of an OpenAttestation Document Store smart contract on the Ethereum blockchain.

 ## Rationale